nivbarlehis561-a11y/Skyfight-/README.md

-This is just to have 2 songs and an add that will play
+This site will let you choose 2 songs then put an add in the midllle